robert-bills/maker-projects/laptop-stand/README.md

 - Stand geometry and foot modules are cleanly separated
 - Sketches are logically constrained and easier to modify
 - Only one non-parametric fillet (post-cut) due to FreeCAD v0.20 limitations
-- Modeled primarily on a Raspberry Pi 4 using FreeCAD 0.20.2 over VNC
+- Modeled primarily on a Raspberry Pi 4 using FreeCAD 0.20.2 over VNC, mostly to see if I could

 📁 Files: [`v2-parametric/`](./v2-parametric)
 - [`laptop_stand_v2.FCStd`](./v2-parametric/laptop_stand_v2.FCStd)